noahpselman/oop/README.md

 # Noah's OOP/Web Dev Final Project

+A note to OOP graders - i spent time on my front end because it is my final project for my web dev course.
+It is due 3/21 so I will continually make changes until then.
+If you want to be strict, you should grade the OOP-Final-Submission branch, on which I will (hopefully) stop making updates by the deadline.
+BUT.... if you want to check out the version with the coolest UI please feel free to checkout the version on the main branch.

+## Setup Instructions

 ### Set up postgres db
 I followed the instructions in the [postgres section here](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-database) to install postgres on my WSL (Ubuntu 20.04).
 If you already have postgres installed, skip to step 3 to create the db relevant to this project.